-Support sessions, A-level Physics clinics and an Immersion Day will be provided.
+Lunchtime support sessions, A-level Physics workshops and an Immersion Day will be provided.
 Students will be expected to purchase their own textbook and may wish to subscribe to Physics Review to provide context and background reading.
-We use both Isaac Physics and Kerboodle platforms.
-Students will also be entered for competitions organised by the BPhO, such as the Physics Challenge in year 13 in the Autumn term and an online version in January for year 12 students.
-Our department usually organises a trip to CERN in Geneva, Switzerland, every two years.

 Materials will be provided for students to read and to practise the mathematical aspects of the course.
-It is expected that candidates make full use of these.
+To enhance understanding and to provide context for the course it is expected that candidates make full use of these.